top of page

 -- St. Augustine

-When your prose is effective, your readers become someone else in a different time and place.
+When your prose is compelling, your readers become someone else in a different time and place.
 They leave their living room and enter your book.
 And not just to visit: they sell everything they have and move in.

 My parents don't like science fiction.
 When I arm-bend them into seeing a sci-fi movie (there's no chance of their reading a sci-fi novel), almost without exception, their first comment to me afterward is, "Where was the story?"

-The truth is, they reject where the story takes them.
+The truth is they reject where the story takes them.
 But what if a science fiction tale were so overwhelmingly good that even my parents liked it?

-Therefore, it is possible for fiction to achieve the impossible!
+Therefore, fiction can achieve the impossible!

 Allegory, parable, imagery, or vignette